 CHANGE IN SIDE QUESTS, THE RETURN OF THE HIDEOUT

-What I’m looking at is a system where one of the below could happen at the end of the side quest:
+What I’m looking at is a system where the NPC takes on a minor role in Bayek’s journey.
+This is because one of the below could happen at the end of the side quest:

-1. The NPC will give you valuable information about the forts in the city
+1. The NPC will give you valuable information about the restricted areas in the world

 3. The NPC will increase your blending options in the region*